watermint/toolbox/docs/commands/dropbox-file-share-info.md

 Retrieve sharing information of the file

+Retrieves sharing information and permissions for a specific file or folder.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: